Today I want to talk about one of the most important Excel functions – INDIRECT function.

 You can see that the content of cell A3 is “B4”, but the returned value is “2” instead of “B4” when I enter formula “=INDIRECT(A3)” in cell D3.

 Because “B4” is a reference and Excel evaluated this reference and returns the content in cell B4 (see cells with blue borders).

 Please note that if the reference is not valid, Excel will return “#REF!” error, just like what we get for cells D4 and D5.
 Obviously, “New York” and “6” are not valid references.

-Then is it possible to use INDIRECT function together with ADDRESS function?
+Then is it possible to use the INDIRECT function together with the ADDRESS function?
 What will you get?

 Let’s take ADDRESS (2,1) as an example, Excel ADDRESS function will return “$A$2”.

 In cell D6, entering the formula “=INDIRECT (ADDRESS (2,1))”, I get “B2” which is the content of cell A2.